Grilled Carne Asada

 grilled carne asada flank steak recipe

-After marinating overnight in a juicy soak, carne asada only needs a few minutes on the grill to achieve that perfect sear.
+After marinating overnight in a blend of citrus and herbs, carne asada only needs a few minutes on the grill to achieve that perfect sear.
 You can enjoy it in tacos, salads, wraps, or even by itself.

-We love flank steak because of its intense beefy flavor, which is derived from the robust muscle fibers that run through the steak.
-These fibers can make the meat tough, but we can combat this with a meat tenderizer and citrus marinade to soften it, thereby releasing its amazing flavor and yield an unbelievably tender texture.
+I prefer to use flank steak because of its intense beefy flavor, which comes from the robust muscle fibers running through it.
+In other recipes, this might make the meat tough, but the magic of carne asada’s marinade means that it’s tenderized perfectly to release its amazing flavor and provide an unbelievably tender texture.

 Times & Temperatures